 If you have been assigned a Why medical marijuana should be legal essay assignment, then you might probably be challenged as to what to write about.
 The topic is rather controversial, and so you need to be well aware of the points worth mentioning as well as the mode of ideas development.
 In this article, you will have a chance to look at the why medical marijuana should be legal essay sample so that you will be sure what it looks like.
 Check it out below:

-Discussions and opinions regarding marijuana use have greatly changed in the American society over the recent years.
-Whereas in the 1970s, approximately 12% of Americans favored the usage of cannabis, nowadays more than 60 % are not against marijuana.
+Discussions and opinions regarding marijuana use have greatly changed over the recent years.
+Whereas in the 1970s, approximately 12% of people favored the usage of cannabis, nowadays more than 60 % are not against marijuana.
 The statistics has started to change since the 2000s.
 For the first time in history, the year 2013 signified the majority of cannabis supporters.
 It happened just a year after voters from Washington and Colorado contributed to the approval of cannabis legalization at least for adults.
 In contrast, the only possible option before was to use cannabis for medical purposes.
 More so, the year 2017 was the first time when marijuana usage was supported not only by the Democrats but also by the Republicans.

 The medical use of marijuana is becoming more and more widespread all over the world.
 Both patients and doctors start to identify and accept its positive contribution to specific medical conditions.
 Nonetheless, there is a drastic difference, or even a so-called gap, between proponents and opponents of cannabis.
 It is an evident fact that cannabis remains illegal on the governmental level.
 Therefore, the controversy continues to grow and there is not much dramatic progress about the changes within this realm.